CastenettoA/mars-rover-api/readme.md

 This is an API that translates the commands sent from earth to instructions that are understood by the rover.*

 ### Tech Stack
-* Node.js + Express (backend server, API, rover class)
+* Node.js + Express (backend server, API, rover class), TypeScript.
-* TypeScript
-* EJS as templating language engine (for the /views)
+* EJS as templating language engine (for the /views).
-* Chota.css as CSS-ready theme for the front-end
-* XV as Test Runner
-* A simple db.json file that is used like a database with the help of DatabaseController class.
+* A simple db.json file that is used like a database with the help of DatabaseController class. db_local.json for local env. db_prod.json for the prod environment.
+* XV as Test Runner & Chota.css as a cool css theme reset.

 ### Install
 ```sh